tysbrown/tableflight/README.md

 ### You need a database

-If you aren't part of the TableFlight dev team, you won't have access to our database.
-You can still run the app locally, but you'll need to set up your own database and paste in it's URL for the DATABASE_URL and DIRECT_URL environment variables.
-We use Postgres, but you can use whatever you want.
+If you're a visitor checking out the repo, you can run the project locally but will have to spin up your own database and plug in the connection string for the DATABASE_URL environment variable.
+I use Postgres, but you can use whatever relational database you want.
 Just make sure to change the configuration in `api/prisma/schema.prisma` based on the provider you choose.

 [Prisma Docs - Connect your database](https://www.prisma.io/docs/getting-started/setup-prisma/start-from-scratch/relational-databases/connect-your-database-typescript-postgresql)

-Note that we use [Prisma Accelerate.](https://www.prisma.io/data-platform/accelerate) If you want to use it too:
+Note that the project's also configured to use [Prisma Accelerate.](https://www.prisma.io/data-platform/accelerate) I don't imagine a visitor would want to subscribe to it, so you'll want to:

-- The DATABASE_URL environment variable is for the endpoint to Prisma's proxy.
-- The DIRECT_URL environment variable is for the endpoint to your database.

-If you don't want to use Prisma Accelerate:

-- The DATABASE_URL environment variable is for the endpoint to your database.
+- Ensure your connection string is set to the DATABASE_URL env.
-- You don't need the DIRECT_URL environment variable.
+- You don't need the DIRECT_URL environment variable, remove it or leave it blank.
 - Remove the `directUrl = env("DIRECT_URL")` line from `api/prisma/schema.prisma`.
-- Remove `withAccelerate` from `server/src/context.ts`.
+- Remove the `withAccelerate` stuff from `server/src/context.ts`.

 ### Start the development servers